LucidSamuel/amazing-random-stuff/README.md

 ### August 22, 2022
 - [12ft Ladder - Browse websites without paywalls, ads, trackers, and pop-ups.](https://12ft.io/) - Browse websites without paywalls, ads, trackers, and pop-ups.
 All you have to do is add http://12ft.io to the URL of the page you’re trying to access.

+### September 18, 2022
+- [Ask Edith - Never write SQL from scratch again.](https://www.askedith.ai/) - AskEdith is an AI English-To-SQL translator that can speed up the analytics process for beginners and experts alike.
+Ask your data questions directly, and share your results in graph or CSV format.
+Works with CSV, Google Sheets, Airtable, and SQL databases.